How many hours should the pool equipment run each day?

 A handy tip for saving electricity

-During the colder months, you may be able to dramatically save on electricity costs by setting alternating on/off days, for example, only running the pool equipment on Mondays, Wednesdays & Saturdays.
+During the colder months, you may be able to dramatically save on electricity costs by setting alternating on/off days, for example, only running the pool equipment on Mondays, Wednesdays and Saturdays.

 And on weekdays, you may like to set less hours per day of running times whilst you are at work, than on a weekend, when you may actually use the pool!